 “Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.” -Edith Sitwell

 Of course, few poets could resist comparing nature’s nuances to the study of religion and spirituality.
-It takes a nun of Mother Teresa’s stature to literally see God in nature.
+For the religious among us, it is not difficult to see God in nature.

 But it takes a showman like William Shakespeare to see nature as a great stage.